DanielZFLiu/finance-chat/README.md

+**The fmp api key has expired, so expect bugs in the open demo.
+The app should still work locally, given the correct api keys.**

 Finance chat is your financial assistant empowered by OpenAI, FMP, and Perplexity.
 Query about financial statistics or news at this [link](https://fmp-finchat.vercel.app/); have fun!

 # Functionalities